How does cricket scoring work?

 Example 1: Running Between Wickets

-The batter hits the ball into the field.
-Both batters run to opposite ends twice before the fielder returns the ball.
-Result: 2 runs added to the team total.
+Batter hits the ball into the field.
+Both batters run to opposite ends twice before the fielder gets the ball back.
+Result: 2 runs.

 Example 2: Hitting a Six